mikolajMacioszczyk/wedding-confirmation-app/README.md

 A simple web application for wedding guests to confirm their attendance and select drink preferences.
 Built with .NET 8 API and Angular 20.

+## Prerequisites

+- Docker and Docker Compose V2 (docker compose command)
+- A domain name pointing to your server (for SSL)
+- Ports 80 and 443 open on your server

 ## Quick Start

 ```bash